Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 29 Hassan, “Revitalized Syrian Rebels”.

-30 In the first half of 2014, Ahrar al-Sham lost its oil wells
+30 In the first half of 2014, Ahrar al-Sham lost its oil wells in the

 east to the Islamic State, while some of its Kuwayti financiers